Tired of the 9-to-5 grind? Maybe it’s time to look for a job with flexible hours.

-If you’re tired of the nine-to-five grind, you’re not alone.
-Fortunately, jobs with flexible hours are on the rise, due in part to an increasing awareness of the importance of work-life balance, the growth of the gig economy, and the improvement of telecommuting and remote collaboration tools.
+There’s never been a better time to find one.
+Flexible jobs are on the rise, due to worker demand for work-life balance, the growth of the gig economy, and the improvement of telecommuting and remote collaboration tools.

 What You Should Know About Working Flexible Hours